Quodatum/basex-docker/readme.md

     --platform linux/arm/v7,linux/arm64,linux/amd64 \
     --tag quodatum/basexhttp:buildx-latest --push .
 ```
+## image
+ openjdk11-jre-headless is based on ubuntu 20.04
 ## Notes

 Building on Ubuntu 20.04 running on a Window 10 machine with WSL2 and docker desktop.